Sunday, 19 February 2012

 at caricature, setting me free;

-Now, truly, a finer spirit courses me,
+Now, letting a finer spirit course me,

 lending the strength of two

-sucking up to society’s gripes
+sucking up to society’s gripes.

 but drama-documentary dispelling